(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 igor Verichev

-Paintings on a double page with works by Pablo Picasso from V. A Kriuchkova's book from 1985 “Anti-art.
-Theory and practise of avnat-garde movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».
+Paintings on pages 116-117 with works by Pablo Picasso from V. A Kriuchkova's book from 1985 “Anti-Art.
+Theory and Practise of Avant-Garde Movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».

 Left and top right: Etchings from the Vollard Suite (Minotaur, 1933)